Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 ```

 Then, create a new folder inside `views` directory, called "greetings", and
-add an HTML file named "hello.html".
+add an HTML file named "hello.jinja".

 ![New view](./img/new-view.png)

-Copy the following contents into `hello.html`:
+Copy the following contents into `hello.jinja`:

 ```html
 <div>